alexeyq2/vps/README.md

   - VPS_DOMAIN - your domain
   - VPS_EMAIL  - your email (optional, for Let's Encrypt)
   - ACME_SERVER - choose Let's Encrypt testing server or production server
-3. `cp -r srv-default srv`  # "srv" is where configs and data files will live
+3. `cp -r srv-default srv`  # "srv" is where configs and data files live

-4. `sudo ./setup.sh`
+## Important folders and files

+    srv - config files, database, file sharing files
+        - keep this folder when update or reinstall srv-default - copy to "srv" and begin with it _work - working files. safe to remove
+    .env - here you set up your domain name

 ## Start, Stop, Logs